cslarsen/gameboy/PROGRESS.md

 Day 3
 -----

-Continuing with the grunt work of actually implementing the instructions.
-Added the first working jump instruction.
-It's very easy, but takes a long time because I haven't structured the code very well.
-Maybe I'll just implement an instruction class so I can put the implementation right there and then.
-That's doable now that I have a rough outline of the main stages: fetching, decoding and executing.

-The memory mapping is still a mess, but will be revisited as soon as I have implemented enough instructions to run the boot code.
-Then I'll hook up a 2D window for the display, meaning I probably have to delve into how the bus works.
-Hopefully I'll see some scrolling pixels!

-Got the first loop in the bood ROM to run.
-It tries to write into read-only memory at the end, though, so I have to go back and check the memory mapping again.

-Measured that the RAM-cleaning code runs in real-time with a clock-speed of 0.6-0.7 MHz.
-That means I have to make the final code almost ten times faster!
-But before I make it faster, I have to make it correct.
+Continued implementing instructions.
+I'm very happy with how I separated the fetch, decode and execute stages.

+Restructured the code.
+Seem to have fixed the memory mapping.
+At least it's good enough for now.

-After a few hours I suddenly realized that the debugger had grown to become pretty decent, even though it was very rudimentary.
-It supports step-debugging, break and continue.
-The surprise was mostly how I now depended on a working Gameboy debugger.
+Made a very simple debugger and used it to debug incorrect instruction implementations.
+After a few hours, I suddenly realized that the debugger had grown considerably in functionality.

-Was able to implement nearly all the instructions for the boot code.
-However, at this point the debugging has become very difficult due to the sheer complexity of following the program flow.
-I am getting an attempt to access negative memory.
-Need to track down that bug.

-Next steps: Implement half-carry flags, debug until the boot code runs perfectly.
-It currently runs loops correctly, calls with returns and so on.
-My guess is that I'll be able to run the entire boot code without *too* much hassle.
-After that, I can start implementing the display functions and see what happens there.
-My gut feeling is that running with a display will only uncover more bugs at the current state of affairs.
+Jumps, calls and returns now work, meaning loops work.
+With the debugger I can trace through the boot code.
+It actually seems to be working.
+The emulator currently runs at 0.6 MHz, which isn't too bad for unoptimized Python. *If* that ever becomes a problem, I'll whip out C and Cython do nuke that problem from space.

+At the end of the day, there's an invalid memory access that stops progress.

+Next up: Get the boot code to run to end.
+After that, it's time to hook up a 2D display.
+My gut feeling is that will uncover new bugs.